Kong/docs.konghq.com/src/gateway/kong-enterprise/secrets-management/getting-started.md

 ---
 title: Get Started with Secrets Management
-beta: true
 ---

-This feature is currently in beta state and isn't fully supported.
-APIs are subject to change.

 Secrets are generally confidential values that should not appear in plain text in the application.
 There are several products that help you store, retrieve, and rotate these secrets securely.
 {{site.base_gateway}} offers a mechanism to set up references to these secrets which makes your {{site.base_gateway}} installation more secure.